Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 - List of the rooms in this level.
 - Required

+### `entities`
+- List of the entities in this level.
+See the Format Specification for bent for more information.
+- Optional.

 # Rooms
 Within each level is an array of rooms.
 Each